Don Gay: Post-rodeo career

 Starting in 2011, Gay began running his own semi-professional bull riding organization, the Don Gay Bull Riding Tour, which sanctioned events in some southern U.S. states.
 In 2016, this organization was renamed the Rank Bull Rider Tour.
 After its 2017 finals event, the Rank Bull Rider Tour became defunct.

 Legacy

-Don was inducted into the ProRodeo Hall of Fame in 1979; his father Neal was inducted in 1993, becoming the only father and son to receive this honor.
+Don was inducted into the ProRodeo Hall of Fame in 1979; his father Neal was inducted in 1993.
 In 1997, he received the PBR Ring of Honor.
 In 2015, Don was inducted into the Bull Riding Hall of Fame.
 In 2007, Gay was inducted into the Texas Rodeo Cowboy Hall of Fame along with his brothers Pete and Jim.
 In 2006, the ProRodeo Hall of Fame created the Legends of ProRodeo award which is awarded annually.
-Again, Don and his father Neal are the only two son and father combo to receive this award.
+Both Don and his father Neal have received this award.
 Don received it in 2013, and Neal received it in 2016.
 The award is given to individuals who have retired from participating in the sport of rodeo but have tirelessly continued to contribute to the sport afterwards.